 10 Ways to Celebrate the Summer Solstice

 Summer is about to be ushered in by the longest day of the year, so why not make the most of it?
-This June 21st, the summer solstice arrives and after an unusually colder and rainier spring, than we are used to, summer can’t come fast enough!
+This June 21st, the summer solstice officially arrives, marking the true beginning of summer.

-Here are a few ways to enjoy the longest (and hopefully warm and sunny) day of the year in Squamish.
+Here are a few ways to enjoy the longest day of the year in Squamish.

 1. Catch a killer sunset (or sunrise)